staking-foundation/docs/docs/06-dvt.md

 1. **Diva's DVT is deeply integrated with its [Liquid Staking](lst)**, while SSV and Obol provide modular middlewares to distribute signatures.
 2. Diva provides an **incentives and penalties system for Operators**, while Obol and SSV leave that up to the system integrators using them.
-3. Diva is a **single integrated system** extending Ethereum, while Obol and SSV are lego blocks intended to be integrated in staking systems.
+3. Diva is one **fully integrated system** extending Ethereum, while Obol and SSV are lego blocks intended to be integrated in staking systems.
-4. Diva is **trustless** as there are no trusted committees, multisigs.
+4. Diva is **trustless** as there are no trusted committees, multisigs, while others rely on external parties to handle some functionalities.
-5. Diva provides **collateral guarantees from Operators**, where neither Obol or SSV provide economic systems to protect stakers.
+5. Diva provides **[collateral guarantees from Operators](glossary#collateral)**, where neither Obol or SSV provide economic systems to protect stakers.
 6. Diva provides **mechanisms to eject bad actors** automatically.
 7. Diva uses a rotational nondeterministic consensus with **2x lower latency** than classic DVT, which requires 2 round-trips.
 8. Diva is **fully permissionless** and doesn't use whitelists or any reputational factors in its design.